top of page

 Another very common excuse that people will cite is some type of family emergency.
 The number of family emergencies goes up exponentially anytime a surgery is scheduled for a patient who does not want to fulfill his or her financial obligations.
 An additional maneuver employed occurs when a patient says that he or she could not get the labs or that he or she does not have the lab results.
 The same thing is done for medical clearance.
 You can see how just getting a patient to surgery can be a very frustrating and time-consuming exercise for a lot of patients.

 Assuming that a patient finally gets to have the surgical procedure, Dr. Kenneth Hughes routinely performs surgery at levels approaching perfection.
 Even in a perfectly executed surgery, at least 5% of the patients will have some kind of complaint following surgery.
 Despite 100% of the patients looking markedly better, this type of scrutiny will continue for months or years afterwards.
 There will be patients who will try to extort money by threatening to write reviews that are totally ludicrous and dishonest.
 There are patients who threaten to get a lawyer.
 There are patients who demand a copy of their records.
-All of these things are largely ignored by Dr. Hughes unless the patient is particularly nasty or malicious.
-Dr. Hughes has won many lawsuits, legal fees, and compensation due to defamation or malicious prosecution or legal misconduct.
+Dr. Hughes has won lawsuits, legal fees, and compensation due to defamation or malicious prosecution or legal misconduct.
 These amounts can be substantial amounts far exceeding what the patient or lawyer originally tried to extort.
 This approach serves to teach these really horrific individuals the dangers of trying to extort people as they have done throughout their lives.

-If you are a reasonable person and do not talk in an insulting or condescending manner to Dr. Hughes, Dr. Kenneth Hughes will go above and beyond to try to help you.
-Dr. Hughes can help where someone else would not help or have the ability to help.
-He is willing to work with you and he will do it.
+If you are a reasonable person who is honest and has a kind heart, Dr. Kenneth Hughes will go above and beyond to try to help you.
+Dr. Hughes can help where someone else would not or could not help.

 Brazilian Buttlift Questions Answered by Dr. Kenneth Benjamin Hughes